SciencesPoDRIS/vimeo/README.md

 `video_md5_calculated` : MD5 of this video calculated by the script.

 `video_integrity` : `1` if `video_md5_vimeo` and `video_md5_calculated` are equals, else `0`.
 So `1` means that the video file has been correctly downloaded.

+## FAQ

+### How to set my account to be downloaded ?

+Open the conf.json file.
+Copy / paste an authentifications object.
+And fill it as explain [here]().

 ## Unseful links